fastapi/fastapi/docs/tutorial/path-params.md

 ## Standards-based benefits, alternative documentation

-And because the generated schema is from the <a href="https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md" target="_blank">OpenAPI</a> standard, there are many compatible tools.
+And because the generated schema is from the <a href="https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md" class="external-link" target="_blank">OpenAPI</a> standard, there are many compatible tools.

 Because of this, **FastAPI** itself provides an alternative API documentation (using ReDoc):